Anan51/TDTbot/wit_data/zones/underwash/encounters/the_bakery.md

 -------------
 tdt$bakery_conjure

 Your smile sinks into a scowl.
 Something is not right here and you know it.
 You can feel that the timeline is weaker here.
-You gather your strength and attempt to will the timeline back to its rightfull state.
-(Roll a d20.
-Anything above a 10 and you return to your previous place... with some bread (+2 HP and MP).
-If you fail you *must* spend 1 MP and HP to try again.)
+You gather your strength and attempt to will the timeline back to its rightfull state. (🎲 > 4 return to your previous place... with some bread (+2 HP and MP).
+If you fail you *must* spend 1 MP and HP to try again or use one of the other paths.)